eclipse-basyx/.github/profile/README.md

 ### Eclipse BaSyx Applications
 BaSyx provides versatile applications, e.g., for database connections or OPC UA integration on-the-fly.
 The code for them is hosted in [basyx-applications](https://github.com/eclipse-basyx/basyx-applications).

+### Eclipse BaSyx Helm Charts
+This repository includes Helm Charts for all BaSyx components.
+You can find the Helm Charts in the [charts repository](https://github.com/eclipse-basyx/charts).

 ---